BIOLOGY FOR LIFE

 AHL B3.2.15- Adaptations of the mammalian heart for delivering pressurized blood to the arteries.

-• Outline how the following structures allow the heart to function in delivering pressurized blood to arteries: cardiac muscle, pacemaker, atria, ventricles, atrioventricular and semilunar valves, septum and coronary vessels.
+• Outline how the following structures allow the heart to function in delivering pressurized blood to arteries: cardiac muscle cells, atria, ventricles, atrioventricular and semilunar valves, septum, arteries, veins and coronary vessels.

 AHL B3.2.16- Stages in the cardiac cycle.